Swiss Media Database

 Swiss Media Database (SMD) is a Swiss newspaper-article and television-program database accessible at no charge to media professionals.
 The public can access its contents for a fee.

 Organization and contents

-The Swiss Media Database, founded in Zurich in May 1966 is a joint venture of publishing houses Ringier of Zofingen, Tamedia of Zurich, and Swiss Radio and Television.
+The Swiss Media Database, founded in Zürich in May 1966 is a joint venture of publishing houses Ringier of Zofingen, Tamedia of Zürich, and Swiss Radio and Television.
 Each holds one-third of the shares.

 The offerings of the participating publishers are in full text, and reproductions of the original newspaper pages are available.
 Full texts of most Swiss daily and weekly newspapers, print and online, are archived.

 Since June 2019, broadcasts of the German-speaking Swiss television (SRF) and the Swiss television in French (RTS) have been indexed.
 Swiss Media Database (SMD) contains more than 33 million documents (as of 2019).
 About two million are added each year.

 Since 2002, SMD has been providing paid access to its archives through the website swissdox.ch.
 The SMD, in cooperation with the Association of Swiss Professional Journalists, has also offered access for free lance journalists.